dschlenk/opennms-cookbook/README.md

 default['opennms']['magic_users']['rest_users']      = "iphone"
 ```

+Note that this file isn't a thing in versions >= 19.

 #### etc/map.properties

 Do you love the old SVG maps but are a contrarian when it comes to color schemes?
 Have we got the template for you!
 I guess also useful for translating labels?
 Check out the default attributes for details on what you can change.